ahmetacr/Javascipt-Basics/JavascriptFunctions/README.md

-In this Project, We are going to working on Functions of Javascript.
+In this Project, We are going to be working on Functions of Javascript.

-We went through various different examples of function usage in JavaScript.
+We went through various different type of examples regarding function usage in JavaScript.
 We learned the ones with variables, non-variables, and even functions without names!
 There is also a new type of function syntax called arrow functions.
 They are easy to use and read.
 They are short and makes life easier at all!